tugasafe/ruby-on-rails-tmbundle/README.md

-Add line counting and circular heatmaps in Ultralytics Solutions (#7113)
+Add https://youtu.be/3VryynorQeo to README and fix converter.py Docs (#7883)